MathieuBuisson/Powershell-VMware/HpAmsVib/README.md

 More information on this bug : http://kb.vmware.com/kb/2085618 .

-No output means that there is no ESXi host with the hp-ams VIB, or the installed version(s) of the hp-ams VIB(s) contain the fix.
+No output means that there is no ESXi host with the hp-ams VIB, or the installed version(s) of the hp-ams VIB(s) are not affected.

 PARAMETERS :